onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 13 of the default ONNX operator set.
+This version of the operator has been available since version 16 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#Resize-10">10</a>, <a href="Changelog.md#Resize-11">11</a>
+Other versions of this operator: <a href="Changelog.md#Resize-10">10</a>, <a href="Changelog.md#Resize-11">11</a>, <a href="Changelog.md#Resize-13">13</a>

 #### Attributes

 <dl>
+<dt><tt>antialias</tt> : int (default is 0)</dt>
+<dd>If set to 1, "linear" and "cubic" interpolation modes will use an antialiasing filter when downscaling.
+Antialiasing is achieved by stretching the resampling filter by a factor max(1, 1 / scale), which means that when downsampling, more input pixels contribute to an output pixel.</dd>
 <dt><tt>coordinate_transformation_mode</tt> : string (default is half_pixel)</dt>
 <dd>
 This attribute describes how to transform the coordinate in the resized tensor to the coordinate in the original tensor. <br/>